MM263/mm263-portfolio/content/blog/case-study-checkout/index.md

 Maybe the best way to use PayPal would be to make a step before this one, where user chooses how they want to pay.
 So, for now, we replace big radio buttons with a simple header and assume that user selected credit card checkout on the previous screen.

 One last thing for the current iteration is making the picture of a card more useful.
 Right now its only function is to, maybe, remind user that they are going to buy something.
 Let's make it useful by displaying user inputs on it.
-That means that we must get rid of tilt for time being, but don't worry, we'll get creative with dimensions a bit later.
+That means that we must get rid of tilt, unfortunately.

 ![redesign-progress4](https://i.imgur.com/RC0fsVg.png)